Junxin-L/PQ-PSI/README.md

 [VOLE-PSI](https://github.com/ladnir/volepsi).
 We use it as a comparison for PSI benchmarks where the base OT should be post-quantum.

-The original VOLE-PSI project does the important protocol work.
+The original VOLE-PSI project does the protocol work.
 This fork is mostly the scaffolding we needed around it: a pq-crystals Kyber backend for the libOTe Kyber OT path, Docker builds, loopback network shaping, and benchmark logs.

-Upstream VOLE-PSI/libOTe already contains support for a Kyber-based base OT path.
+Upstream VOLE-PSI/libOTe already contains support for a Kyber base OT path.
 In our macOS Docker Desktop setup, however, that bundled Kyber backend triggered an illegal-instruction failure when run under the Linux Docker environment we were using for the comparison benchmarks.
 This fork keeps the libOTe